2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 * DU-8A5LH is a drive commonly found in DELL laptops.
 * Write software `Windows` refers to `Windows Explorer` but is kept short for brevity.
 * Some items maybe missing write speed if the software doesn't show it like in the case of `Windows Explorer`, otherwise I may have not recorded the speed at the time.
+* Maybe odd combinations as I retested some to get a speed where I missed it before.

 ## Compatibility/playback tests